pillarjs/path-to-regexp/Readme.md

 //=> { name: 0, prefix: '/', delimiter: '/', optional: false, repeat: false, pattern: '.*' }
 ```

-**Note:** This method only works with strings.
+**Note:** This method only works with Express-style strings.

 ### Compile ("Reverse" Path-To-RegExp)

-Path-To-RegExp exposes a compile function for transforming an express path into valid path.
-Confusing enough?
-This example will straighten everything out for you.
+Path-To-RegExp exposes a compile function for transforming an Express-style path into a valid path.

 ```js
 var toPath = pathToRegexp.compile('/user/:id')